ibm-cloud-docs/CDN/how-to.md

 **Step 2:**

 Select the **Origins** tab, then select the **Add Origin** button.
-This will open a new dialog window where you can configure your Origin.
+This step opens a new dialog window, where you can configure your Origin.

    ![Origins add origin](images/add-origins.png)